 Following Michigan State University Extension advise, as well as recommendations featured in the book What to expect: The toddler years, here we offer you some tips on how to make communication a central part of your relationship with your young girl.

-• Be attuned to both verbal and non-verbal communication.
+- Be attuned to both verbal and non-verbal communication.
 Try and focus completely on your toddler, and demonstrate your interest by making comments and asking questions.
-In that way, your child will know that what she is saying is important to you.
+That way, your child will know that what she is saying is important to you.